downloadturb0taxwithlicensecode/canonscan/docs/index.rst

    </div>

-Step-by-Step Guide to Set Up Your Canon Printer via canon.com/ijsetup
+How to Install Your Canon Printer on a Computer via canon.com/ijsetup
 ----------------------------------------------------------------------------------------------
 1. Visit canon.com/ijsetup
 -----------------------------------------------